himangshunits/SimpleDB_Modified/simpledb2.10/README.txt

    The textbook "Database Design and Implementation" describes these packages in considerably more detail.
 For further information, go to the URL www.wiley.com/college/sciore

+  Running Instruction:

+  Import this project into Eclipse and Run as Java Application -> simpledb.client programs.